Macros

 You may pass additional parameters, such as personID

-to the RichText component by supplying a generic interface declaring them:
+to the RichText component by supplying a generic interface which declares them:

 <RichText<RestProps>